johnrm174/model-railway-signalling/README.md

 > You have been warned!

 * Keyboard shortcuts (see help=>help) will now work for both upper case or lower case keypresses)
-* Minot editor performance improvements - when moving large numbers of selected objects
+* Minor editor performance improvements - when moving large numbers of selected objects
+* New 'Export as Image' function to generate a 'png' image of the application/schematic

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)